LottieFiles/lottie-docs/docs/index.md

 Objects within the JSON may have a mixture of animatable and non-animatable properties.

 If a property is not animated, the value is represented as usual within the JSON.
 If it's animated, it has a special [representation](concepts/#animated-property).

+## Interactive Explanation

+If you have a lottie animation and you want to see an interactive description of its contents, you can visit the [Explain my Lottie](playground/explain.md) page.

 ## Anatomy of a Lottie file